vjclasgens/live-hapi/README.md

-# live-hapi
+# LiveH-API
 LiveH-API is a configurable API for any aspect of an individual's life.
+Start living a hAPIer life!